carlyf15/Housing_Predictions_for_House_Flippers/README.md

 ## Further Analysis ##

-The limitation of this analysis were clearly stated above.
+The limitations of this analysis were clearly stated above.
 Depending on the needs of the individual, this model may not be appropriate.
-It would be helpful to use the methods presented in this analysis as a template for analysis for custom needs.
+It would be helpful to use the methods presented in this analysis as a template for custom needs.
 It would also be interesting to add a few more features to the dataset that tend to be important to buyers such as information concerning the kitchen, backyard (yes/no, size, features), garage (yes/no, sqft), and school districts.

 ## Self Analysis ##

 This project was much more conceptually challenging to me and I can tell there are still some concepts that feel fuzzy, especially validation and interpretation.
-I felt much more confident in my coding and visualization skills, and didn't feel limited by those things much during this project.
+I felt much more confident in my coding and visualization skills, and didn't feel limited by those as frequently during this project.
 Moving forward I feel I need to continue performing linear regression analysis in my spare time to maintain and master the skill.

 # Thank you & Happy Flipping! #